angelosanramon/ansible-roles/consul/README.md

 ### Consul
-Ansible playbook to setup a Consul cluster.
+Ansible role to setup a Consul cluster.
 This playbook automatically generates TLS certificates for server-to-server communication using consul tls command.

 ### Requirements:
 * Ansible needs to be installed on the host running this playbook.
 Tested on version 2.9.11.